Opioid Agonist Treatment (OAT) Program

 An approval to provide methadone for analgesia (chronic pain or palliative conditions) is no longer required.
 You may provide this prescription with TPP Alberta privileges.
 It is expected that methadone used in these situations will be provided in accordance with current guidelines, recommendations and best practices.
 If you are looking to refresh or improve your knowledge on methadone for analgesia, please visit Methadone4Pain.ca.

-I am a primary care physician caring for patients with OUD.
-Is there a way for me to access expert advice without a referral?
+As a primary care physician managing patients with OUD, can I access expert consultation without initiating a formal referral?

 You can call the Alberta Health Services (AHS) Referral, Access, Advice, Placement, Information and Destination (RAAPID) call centre to consult with a physician specializing in opioid agonist treatment about your patient’s care.